math

 math.modf (x)

-Returns the integral part of x
+Returns the integral part of x and the fractional part of x.

 Its second result is always a float.